 When Carrantuohill Met McNeela Instruments

-We had another music-filled afternoon at the shop today when Polish 7-piece Celtic music group, the fantastic Carrantuohill, popped in to meet Paraic, buy bodhráns and get a session or two in before tonight’s gig in Biblary Polish Community Centre & Library in Inchicore.
+We had another music-filled afternoon at the shop today when Polish 7-piece Celtic music group, the fantastic Carrantuohill, popped in to meet Paraic, buy bodhráns and get a session or two in before tonight’s gig in Biblary Polish Community Centre and Library in Inchicore.

-Also check our their latest album, “Zielona Droga” and for more information visit their website: https://www.carrantuohill.pl/en
+Check our their latest album, Zielona Droga and for more information on this exciting musical group, visit their official website www.carrantuohill.pl.